hardin47/website/Math58/Notes/03-InfCat.md

-## Odds Ratios (Math 58B only)
+## Odds Ratios

 Experience shows that very few introductory statistics students have seen odds or odds ratios in their prior mathematical or scientific study.
 That makes odds ratios a **new** idea, but not a fundamentally hard idea.
 Which is to say, it is perfectly acceptable to find relative risk a very intuitive idea that you can easily discuss and odds ratios a very strange idea which is hard to interpret.
 Do not be discouraged!
 Odds ratios are *not* fundamentally harder to understand than relative risk, they are simply a new idea.

-Math 58B (not Math 58) will cover odds ratios, the ratio of two success odds.

-@isrs do not discuss relative risk and odds ratios.  @iscam, however, provide quite a bit of detail about the concepts in Investigations 3.9, 3.10, 3.11.
+@ims do not discuss relative risk and odds ratios.  @iscam, however, provide quite a bit of detail about the concepts in Investigations 3.9, 3.10, 3.11.

 $$\mbox{risk} = \frac{\mbox{number of successes}}{\mbox{total number}}$$